gleb619/machinum-tts/edge-tts/README.md

 - **Request Body** (JSON):
     - `text`: The text to convert into speech.
 Default is "Привет Мир!".
     - `voice`: The voice model to use for generating the speech.
 Default is "ru-RU-DmitryNeural".
-    - `outputFile`: The name of the output file.
+    - `output_file`: The name of the output file.
 Default is "output.mp3".
 - **Response**: Audio file as an attachment or error message.

 ## Usage